lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \notes{Sensitivity analysis is a statistical technique widely used to test the reliability of real systems.
 Imagine a simulator of taxis picking up customers in a city like the one showed in the [Emukit playground](https://github.com/amzn/emukit-playground).
 The profit of the taxi company depends on factors like the number of taxis on the road and the price per trip.
 In this example, a global sensitivity analysis of the simulator could be useful to decompose the variance of the profit in a way that can be assigned to the input variables of the simulator.}

 \notes{There are different ways of doing a sensitivity analysis of the variables of a simulator.
 In this notebook we will start with an approach based on Monte Carlo sampling that is useful when evaluating the simulator is cheap.
 If evaluating the simulator is expensive, emulators can then be used to speed up computations.
 We will show this in the last part of the notebook.
-Next, we start with a few formal definitions and literature review so we can understand the basics of Sensitivity Analysis and how it can performed with Emukit.}
+Next, we start with a few formal definitions and literature review so we can understand the basics of Sensitivity Analysis and how it can be performed with Emukit.}

 \subsection{Local Sensitivity}